thevanshjain/Reaction-Timer/README.md

-# js
-Simple webpage built with html css js, to test your reaction
+# Simple webpage built with html, css & js, to test your reaction.